cscart/docs/user_guide/manage_products/import_export/product_import.rst

     :align: center
     :alt: Import options

-To get an example of the correct CSV file, export your products in the **Products** tab on the **Export data** page in your Administration panel, or refer to the `article of the product import example <http://kb.cs-cart.com/example-import>`_.
+To get an example of the correct CSV file, export your products in the **Products** tab on the **Export data** page in your Administration panel, or refer to the :doc:`article of the product import example <../import_export/import_example>`.

 .. important::